ewilliams-zoot/file-builder-ui/README.md

 Just did

-- Fixed default naming
+- Made modal content for new file its own component now
-- Added file and folder renaming
+- Added enter key submit for folder rename (need to do for file too)

 TODO